No-prescription birth control pills soon available in US pharmacies

 American-Irish maker Perrigo Company announced Monday that its Opill has "shipped to major retailers and pharmacies and will be available on shelves nationwide," available in one-month and three-month packs for $19.99 and $49.99 respectively.
 It will also be available on Opill.com.

-Over-the-counter (OTC) birth control has long been backed by major medical organizations as a way to reduce barriers to contraception access, with more than 6.1 million births in the US each year unintended, according to official data.
+Over-the-counter (OTC) birth control has long been backed by major medical organizations as a way to reduce barriers to contraception access, with almost half of the more than 6.1 million pregnancies in the US each year unintended, according to official data.

 "We champion the right of women and people to determine their own sexual health journey and the availability of Opill over-the-counter is truly a historic moment of which our entire organization can be proud," said Perrigo Executive Vice President Triona Schmelter.